You are Not Starting Over

 If your weak area is math: Dedicate two full sessions to it.
 One for commission, doc stamps, and proration.
 One for cap rate, LTV, property tax, and area calculations.
 Use the math formulas guide for worked scenarios, and print the cheat sheet for quick reference during practice.

-If your weak area is Florida-specific content: Focus on the four areas that catch the most students.
-Brokerage relationships (transaction broker duties versus single agent duties).
-Escrow rules (third business day, four dispute resolution paths, 15-day FREC notification).
-Documentary stamp tax rates ($0.70 deeds, $0.35 mortgages, $0.60 Miami-Dade deeds).
-Homestead exemption mechanics ($50,000, two-part application).
-The Florida-specific content guide covers all four with the exact numbers and a printable reference table.
+If your weak area is Florida-specific content: Focus on the areas that catch the most students.
+Brokerage relationships, escrow rules, FREC deadlines, documentary stamp tax rates, homestead mechanics, and Florida disclosure duties.
+The Florida-specific content guide covers these with the exact numbers and a printable reference table.

 Day 10: Full Practice Exam #1